vis-kid/previewer/_posts/2016-06-30-Getting-Started-With-The-Asset-Pipeline-02.markdown

 ## Final Thoughts

-The Asset Piple line was extracted since Rails 4 and is not a core functionality anymore.
-Sprockets is now in charge of it.
-It is enabled by default though.
+The Asset Pipeline was extracted since Rails 4 and is not a core functionality anymore.
+It is enabled by default but Sprockets is now in charge of it.
+You are free to skip it when you initiate a project.

-Enabled by default though

-Skip pipeline when you initiate project

-Rails 4 makes a couple of decisions for you though.
-It adds gems for Sass, CoffeeScript and compression

-Setting asset compression methods
+Using the pipeline makes asset management and compilation a breeze.
+You don’t need to set up anything and can focus just on working with these assets.
+The cherry on top is that you get a lot of handy convenience methods as well.

-Your CSS, JS, CoffeeScript, Sass, Slim, etc files are now organized in one central and convenient place, under `app/assets`.

-The Sprockts middleware??? is reponsible for serving files in this directory—Sprockets is in charge. `app/assets` is the place to put files that still need preprocessing, like turning Sass files into their equivalent CSS files.
+Your files for your CSS, JS, CoffeeScript, Sass, Haml, Slim, etc are neatly organized in one central.
+They are conveniently placed, under `app/assets`.
+Sprockets is responsible for serving files from this directory.
+Files in there usually need some preprocessing, like turning Sass files into their equivalent CSS files.

-Also, files placed in `app/assets` get precompiled automatically for going into production—before being deployed onto a server.That means that the files in your `assets` folder are never served as-is for production—they are expected to be processed first.

-?? require_tree
+By now you know most of the Asset Pipeline features that beginners usually have a tricky time to wrap their heads around.
+More important than knowing its functionality alone, you are now familiar with the why as well.
+You should have a good introductory grasp on compilation, fingerprinting, caching, minification and compression.
+I hope you will appreciate how much this pipeline does for you in order to make your developer lives a little bit more hassle-free.